Peter Keville

 for what?
 For something on a breeze,

-a trace of voices, laughter, snatch of song
+a brace of voices, laughter, snatch of song

 above his father’s overflowing lawn?